 However, Florida uses a “pure comparative negligence” system regarding personal injury claims.
 Under this system, your level of responsibility for the accident gets evaluated, and any compensation you receive gets adjusted according to your degree of fault.
 This means you can still recover damages even if you’re partly at fault for your injuries, although your percentage of responsibility will reduce the amount.
 Let’s look at a few examples:

-Other common personal injury cases include product liability cases, medical malpractice, and premises liability.
 No matter how you were injured, if someone else is at fault, you may be entitled to compensation for your damages.
 So don’t wait—contact our firm today to discuss your case.

 For medical malpractice claims, the time limit is a bit different.
 You generally have two years from when the patient either knew, or should have known with reasonable care, that the injury occurred.
 However, under no circumstances may a medical malpractice lawsuit be filed more than four years after the actual date of injury.

 The deadline for wrongful death claims is even shorter.
 If a person dies due to their injuries, the family or estate has two years from the date of death to file a lawsuit.